options1k/options1k/content/blog/trades/20240421 - week in review.md

 Hesistation and undisciplined trading cost me a few extra hundred dollars.
 I did finally cut them all, so that's a positive I guess?

-That's 3 down weeks in a row.
-Let's see what next week brings.
+Market is down 3 weeks in a row.
+I feel like it might take a break next week, but we'll see what happens..